signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 3. You can easily attach your own domain name and SSL.

 ### Some flaws
-1. As a tradition, the UI/UX is not simple and intuitive but this article should guide you through all the obstacles and show all the tricks.
+1. Traditionally, the UI/UX is not simple and intuitive but this article should guide you through all the obstacles and show all the tricks.
 2. It may be suitable only for apps that can be easily run on Linux (like Node.js or Python/Flask).
 We tried to run a .Net app but didn't find a way to install the additional libraries that we needed.

 > **Note**